 Safety First before the Feast in Eudora, KS

 Each November, families gather to celebrate Thanksgiving by preparing a delicious feast, but if you don’t practice safe cooking habits, your happy holiday could quickly become hazardous in a blink of an eye.
 According to the NFPA, cooking is the main cause of home fires and injuries, with the Thanksgiving holiday being the peak day for cooking-related fire emergencies.
-Review the following safety tips to help ensure you can enjoy a safe holiday.
+Review the following safety tips to help ensure you can enjoy a safe holiday in Lawrence.

 - Never leave cooking food unattended- stay in the kitchen while frying, grilling, or boiling food.
 If someone must leave the kitchen for even a short period of time, they should turn off the stove.